darrenjw/blog/rainier/docs/Tutorial.md

-# Probabilistic programming with Rainier 0.3
+# Tutorial for Rainier 0.3

 ```scala mdoc